Best & Worst Disney Parks in the World

 Shanghai Disneyland was the most complete opening day theme park to debut in the 2000s, a crown it still holds after the opening of Epic Universe in Orlando.
 Don’t let its ranking here fool you, as Shanghai Disneyland has only gotten better in the years since, adding lands based on both Toy Story and Zootopia.

-It still remains the most polarizing park.
-Some fans have already proclaimed that Shanghai Disneyland is superior to all other parks.
-Conversely, critics have derided it as franchise-driven and tacky.
-We disagree with both polarized stances, finding Shanghai Disneyland to be surprisingly ‘complete’ for a park that’s less than a decade old.
+Now celebrating its 10th Anniversary in 2026, Shanghai Disneyland remains a polarizing park.
+Some fans have proclaimed that Shanghai Disneyland is superior to all other castle parks with its innovative and modern attractions.
+Conversely, critics have derided it as franchise-driven, tacky and disjointed.
+We disagree with both polarized stances, finding Shanghai Disneyland to be surprisingly ‘complete’ for a park that’s still new.
 It’s still pretty far behind the decades-established castle parks, though.

 Among its “home runs” are Treasure Cove (especially its revolutionary Pirates of the Caribbean – Battle for the Sunken Treasure attraction), Camp Discovery, Tron Lightcycle Power Run, and Peter Pan’s Flight.
 We also give it points for Enchanted Storybook Castle, which is more impressive in person than its divisive design looks in concept art and photos.
 Zootopia Land looks like it’s also a home run.